project-gemmi/gemmi/docs/hkl.rst

 Above, we could use ``fftn(array)`` instead of ``ifftn(array.conj())``, but the inverse FFT is more appropriate here (or so I think).

-Since the data is Hermitian, using complex-to-complex FFT is equivant to using complex-to-real FFT on a half of the data:
+Since the data is Hermitian, using complex-to-complex FFT is equivalent to using complex-to-real FFT on a half of the data:

 .. doctest::